Facts About Sugar Act

 The focus of the Sugar Act was to discourage colonial merchants and manufacturers from smuggling non-British goods to avoid taxes imposed by Parliament.

-The Sugar Act increased the number of items that would be taxed when they were imported to the colonies, but it actually reduced the tax on molasses and sugar from 6 pence per gallon to 3 pence per gallon.
+The Sugar Act increased the number of items that would be taxed when they were imported to the colonies, but one of the most interesting facts about the Sugar Act is that it actually reduced the tax on molasses and sugar from 6 pence per gallon to 3 pence per gallon.

 The purpose of lowering the tax on molasses was to induce importers to buy molasses from British colonies instead of smuggling it from competing French and Spanish colonies.